OpenAMP/openamp-docs/openamp/overview.rst

 ..  image:: ../images/fundamentals/runtime-control.svg

-With the domains defined, **runtime control** of the asymmetric slave applications can be started.
-The master will load the images as required.
+With the domains defined, **runtime control** of the asymmetric slave applications can be started to handle :ref:`Life Cycle Management (LCM)<lcm-work-label>` of the remotes.
+The master will load and control the images as required.
 In this example the RTOS image could be loaded at power on to perform say environmental instrument monitoring and the bare metal image on demand to perform some specific high intensity calculations, but stopped on completion for power savings.
 The control flow will be implementation specific.

 .. _ipc-work-label: